siobyrne/young-dressage-horse-program-analysis/README.md

 ### 2008 - 2023, Developing Horse Division Competitive Outcomes

 #### Highest Level of Competition Achieved by Developing Horse Division Competitors
-Figure 9 below shows the breakdown of the highest level achieved in competition by the horses that competed in the Developing Prix St. Georges and Developing Grand Prix divisions from 2002-2023 (*n*=283).
+Figure 10 below shows the breakdown of the highest level achieved in competition by the horses that competed in the Developing Prix St. Georges and Developing Grand Prix divisions from 2002-2023 (*n*=283).
 65% (184/283) competed to Grand Prix, 16.3% (46/283) I-1, 14.8% (42/283) I-2, 3.5% (10/283) Prix St. Georges, and 0.4% (1/283) I-A.

-***Figure 9***
+***Figure 10***
-*Highest Level of Competition Achieved by Developing Horse Program Participants*
+*Highest Level of Competition Achieved by Former Developing Horse Program Participants*
 ![Highest Level Competed Breakdown](images/dh-highest-level-breakdown.png)

 #### CDI Level Competitive Outcomes for Developing Horse Division Competitors